 Despite Killington’s reputation as a sprawling beast of a resort, the recent improvement of Ram’s Head and Snowshed Family Adventure Center make the Big-K more amiable for families.
-Killington's six mountains of terrain are covered in super snowmaking power allowing them to open first in the East in October (2013-2011) and ski until May.
+Killington's six mountains of terrain are covered in super snowmaking power allowing them to open first in the East in October (2016-2011) and ski until May.
 Killington has something for everyone in your pack.
-Bear Mountain is devoted to freeskiers and riders with all the parks and pipes your gen-y’er could whine for.
-While Killington peak has more classic trail skiing.
+Bear Mountain is devoted to freeskiers and riders with all tons of parks and pipes.
+While Killington Peak has classic trail skiing.
 There is plenty of lodging at Killington from the on mountain Killington Grand Hotel and condos to inns and motels along the Mountain Road.
 A side trip to sister resort Pico is ideal for families looking for one single panoramic peak with un-crowded trails funneling to a friendly base.
 Pico has a Vermont-syrupy flavor - the antithesis of big-brother Killington, the Big K and Beast of the East.

 In Vermont's beautiful Mad River Valley is this one great ski resort made up of two mountains - Lincoln Peak and Mt Ellen.
 Sugarbush offers challenge on au natural Castlerock, classic groomed runs like Jester, bumps on Steins and FIS and plenty of family friendly terrain and kids ski and snowboard camps too.
 Lodging at Sugarbush's on mountain Clay Brook Inn in Lincoln Village is super convenient for families with an outdoor heated slope view pool, you can walk to ski camp, childcare, the lifts, dinner and après ski.
 Sugarbush also has lots of condos and charming inns like The Pitcher Inn throughout the Mad River Valley, Waitsfield and Warren.